jweinflash/chicago-taxi/docs/analysis.md

 This object lists the (longitude, latitude) pairs that trace each community area.
 Note also that there is an `order` column, which specifies the order in which the points need to be "drawn" so that they properly outline the community area on a map.

-Ok, we now have the spatial data we need, in a form that'll be easy to integrate with the count data that we queried in step one.
+Ok, we now have the spatial data we need, in a form that'll be easy to integrate with the count data we queried in part A.

-**Note:** I think it's important to understand the structure of the object returned from `readOGR`.
-If you're not interested in toying with this and are looking for a shortcut, look into \``ggplot`'s `fortify` function.
+**Side Note:** I think it's important to understand the structure of the object returned from `readOGR`.
+If you're not interested in toying with this and are looking for a shortcut, look into `ggplot`'s `fortify` function.
 It will return a `data.frame` that's pretty similar to what we get from `extract_community_area_data`.

 <a name="merging-the-count-and-spatial-data"/> C. Merging the count and spatial data </a>
 -----------------------------------------------------------------------------------------